BitByte-TPC/first-bit/README.md

 And you are good to go.

-Now, write the short title of your PR along with a small description on what changes you made in this PR.
+Now, write the short title of your PR along with a small description of what changes you made in this PR.
 It helps reviewers to easily review your work and give you the feedback more quickly.

-Now, submit the pull request and wait for reviewers to review you work and give you appropriate feedback.
+Now, submit the pull request and wait for reviewers to review your work and give you appropriate feedback.

 <img style="float: right;" src="assets/submit-pull-request.png" alt="submit pull request" />